Gyoza-Finance/docs/docs/user-docs/usnd-and-earn.md

 * Establish separate borrow markets for different collateral assets with their own market driven interest rates, using the Stability Pool backing to dynamically split redemptions across the available collaterals (link to "Redemption").
 * Compartmentalize the risks as much as possible when depositing to the respective Stability Pools (Earn) by giving the depositors control over which collateral assets they want exposure to in case of liquidations.

-### How have Stability Pools evolved in Liquity based systems like Nerite, from Liquity V1 to V2?
+### How have Stability Pools evolved in Liquity based systems like Gyoza, from Liquity V1 to V2?

 In V2, the concept of Stability Pools is expanded to accommodate multiple Liquid Staking Tokens (LSTs), Vanguard crypto tokens, as well as ETH as collateral, and keeping the interest revenue and liquidations proceeds inside the respective borrow market (collateral).
 Each collateral asset thus has its own Stability Pool to distribute yield to USND depositors.